MataReDev/MataReDev/README.md

-- 👋 Hi, I’m @MataReDev
+- 👋 Hi, I’m Mathys
 - 👀 I’m interested in Mobile and software development
-- 🌱 I’m currently learning in HND in IT
+- 🌱 I’m currently learning at SUPINFO in Caen

 <!---